eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 ## Type inference

 So far, we've always been explicitly specifying the type of every declaration.
-I think this generally makes code, especially example code, much easier to read and understand.
+This generally makes code, especially example code, much easier to read and understand.

 However, Ceylon does have the ability to infer the type of a locals or the